PaskaPinishkes/hid-mitm-plus/README.md

 The best way to get your questions answered is by asking in the [AtlasNX discord](https://discord.gg/qbRAuy7).

 Please don't pollute the issue-tracker with general usage questions.

+# Building

+To build this sysmodule, all you need to do is install libnx 3.0 and use the make command.

+# Credits
+jakibaki - original sysmodule (hid-mitm) PaskaPinishkes - code edits to support up to 4 players ReSwitched Discord Server - help in the support channels